SUSTAINABILITY

 Contributing to Shibuya

-Operation of Wholesome IT Services
+Operation of wholesome IT services

 Awareness Activities and Response to Misconduct